 The Cynefin framework is beneficial for managing complex systems.
-It helps you understand the different types of problems you might encounter and guides how to approach each type of problem.
+It helps you understand the different types of problems you might encounter and guides you in approaching each type of problem.

 The Stacey matrix is a tool that helps you understand your certainty level about a project.
-It allows you to identify the different types of tasks you might encounter and guides how to approach each type of project.
+It allows you to identify the different types of tasks you might encounter and guides you on approaching each type of project.

 The OODA loop is a decision-making tool that helps you to make decisions quickly and effectively.
 It stands for Observe, Orient, Decide, and Act and can be used in various situations.